CuubeCon/ToDoListForge/README.md

 # ToDoList - Minecraft Forge Mod
-Minecraft Forge Mod adds a simple ToDoList with up to four tasks.
-Simple ingame config.
+A Minecraft Forge Mod witch adds a simple ingame ToDoList with up to four tasks.
+Easy and fast ingame config.
 Got the idea from skate702, a German Minecraft Lets player, who uses such a list in his videos.

 WIP